prebid/prebid.github.io/dev-docs/modules/userid-submodules/freepass.md

 [FreePass](https://freepass-login.com/introduction.html) is a common authentication service operated by Freebit Co., Ltd. Users with a FreePass account do not need to create a new account to use partner services.

-Please contact FreePass before using this ID.
+Please contact FreePass before using this ID at [freepass-headerbidding@craid-inc.com](mailto:freepass-headerbidding@craid-inc.com)

 ## FreePass ID Configuration